To feel your best, you need choices.

 Hello, Hormones

-There are a few key sex hormones whose functioning (and decline) affects menopause and its symptoms:
+There are a few key sex hormones whose functioning (and decline) affect vulvovaginal health:

 Estrogen